CAD97/fmod-rs/crates/fmod-rs/src/platform/iOS.md

  ### Latency

  The default latency introduced by FMOD for this platform is 4 blocks of 512 samples at a sample rate of 24KHz, which equates to approximately 85ms.
-You are free to change this using two APIs, System::setDSPBufferSize and System::set_software_format but there are some important considerations.
+You are free to change this using two APIs, System::set_dsp_buffer_size and System::set_software_format but there are some important considerations.

  If you have configured background or lock screen audio when locking the device the OS will conserve power by requesting audio from FMOD less frequently.
 If you desire this functionality please ensure your DSP buffer size is sufficiently large to cover the request.
 The iOS operating system will expect 4096 samples to be available, so configure FMOD as 8 blocks of 512 samples or 4 blocks of 1024 samples to satisfy the request (otherwise silence will be produced and a warning issued on the TTY).